mjz-smu/codelab_instructions/README.md

 ## Network Tests

 For this codelab, we are primarily interested in network benchmarks.
 PerfKitBenchmarker includes 3 main widely used network benchmarks: ping, iperf, netperf.
+These network tests are each most useful in different situations.

 ### ping
 Ping is the standard tool to test network latency.
 It simply measures the round trip time (rtt) of ICMP packets.